NEW ZEALAND

 4. Ka Mate was used throughout Aotearoa in a peace-making role, in association with another former waka-hauling chant, Toia Mai.

-5. Ka Mate was later added on to the end of the longer and rather bawdy wedding night chant, Kikiki Kakaka, when an arranged marriage sealed the peace between two tribes.
+5. Ka Mate was later added on to the end of the erotic wedding night chant, Kikiki Kakaka, that was performed when an arranged marriage sealed the peace between two tribes.

-6. Kikiki Kakaka was given a personal historical meaning many generations later, in about 1810, after the warrior chief Te Rauparaha hid under a woman's skirts to escape the vengeful relatives of travellers he had murdered.
-The word "Upane" (Side by side) was changed to "Hupane" (Up the step).
+6. Kikiki Kakaka was given a personal historical meaning many generations later, in about 1810, after the renegade chief Te Rauparaha hid under a woman's skirts to escape the vengeful relatives of travellers he had murdered.
+The word "Upane" (Side by side) was then changed to "Hupane" (Up the step).

 Maui slows the sun

-So as the sun came up one morning, Maui and his brothers lassoed it and slowed it down to make longer days, the message being that brave men must work together with a strong, ingenious leader to ensure peaceful times.
+This old story tells how when the sun came up one morning, Maui and his brothers lassoed it and slowed it down to make longer days; the message being that brave men must work together with a strong, ingenious leader to ensure long periods of peace.

-Margaret Orbell (Maori Poetry 1967) pointed out that in the ancient usage of the Ka Mate haka "te tangata puhuruhuru" (the hairy person) symbolised unified strength.
+Margaret Orbell (Maori Poetry 1967) pointed out that in the ancient usage of "Te tangata puhuruhuru" (the hairy person) symbolised unified strength.
 Brave warriors are the "hairs on the legs" of a strong chief.
 She also explained that "Whiti te ra" (the sun is shining) symbolised light, life and peace.

 Similarly, the purpose of rugby football tours, in their pre-commercial days, was to affirm the bonds of peace and unity between isolated regions and countries.

-You can download this fully referenced paper detailing the antiquity of Ka Mate and discussing the Ngati Toa claim to its ownership.
-Ka_Mate.pdf 730 KB.
+You can download my fully referenced paper detailing the antiquity of Ka Mate and discussing the Ngati Toa claim to its ownership here.
+Ka_Mate_origins_development_significance.html

 NEXT - 10.
 Ka Mate becomes Kikiki